 The bitterness in someone’s expression won’t change anything now.

-There’s a quiet refusal to let the past keep causing pain.
+There’s a refusal to let the past keep causing pain.

 Chorus: Regret and Letting Go